-Early departures can take place at 8:00 a.m., 12:00 p.m., or 4:00 p.m. on the last day of your camper's session.
+Early departures can take place at 9:00 a.m. or 12:00 p.m. on the last day of your camper's session.

 Absences

 If you need to make a last-minute cancellation, please inform us of your camper's absence by emailing the camp director or calling the camp phone at 262-642-5455; if you need to leave a message, please include your camper's full name and program.